 Individuals with gluten-related disorders (celiac disease, non-celiac gluten sensitivity, or dermatitis herpetiformis, which is the skin manifestation of celiac disease) must avoid gluten for health reasons.
 Gluten is the generic name for certain types of proteins found in the common cereal grains wheat, barley, rye and their derivatives.
-When individuals with celiac disease ingest gluten, an immune response occurs which damages the lining of the small intestine.
+When individuals with celiac disease ingest gluten, an immune response occurs which damages the lining of the small intestine and can lead to symptoms and health problems in virtually all body systems.
 Even very small amounts of gluten can cause problems, and this is true whether or not obvious symptoms are present.
 In the case of non-celiac gluten sensitivity (also known as “gluten sensitivity”), it is not believed that damage to the small intestine occurs, but gluten must still be avoided.

 - The following grains and ingredients derived from these gluten-containing grains must be removed from the diet:

 - Wheat – Includes varieties such as: durum, spelt, emmer, farina, farro, and einkorn.

 - Choose naturally gluten-free grains and flours, including rice, corn, soy, potato, tapioca, beans, sorghum, quinoa, millet, buckwheat, cassava, coconut, arrowroot, amaranth, teff, flax, chia, yucca, and nut flours.

 - Research indicates that pure, uncontaminated oats consumed in moderation (up to ½ cup dry rolled oats daily) are tolerated by most people with celiac disease.
 Choose uncontaminated oats that are certified gluten-free, and consult with your physician or dietitian before including oats in the diet.